 How you will Benefit from this Program

-Because the Criminal Justice degree program at MMC is staffed with seasoned field professionals students benefit from their combined knowledge gained through years of practical experience in the field.
-This cannot be replicated from pure academics nor can it be obtained from textbooks sources.
+Because the Criminal Justice degree program at MMC is staffed with seasoned field professionals, students benefit from their combined knowledge gained through years of practical experience in the field.
+This level of education cannot be replicated from pure academics nor can it be obtained from textbooks sources alone.